Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Estimation of the parameters from simulations

-We see in Figure \ref{fig:evol_module} that the value of the modulus is very low when $\delta$ is a multiple of $\log(2)/\alpha$.
+We see in Figure \ref{fig:evol_module} that the value of the modulus is very low when $\delta$ is a multiple of~$\log(2)/\alpha$.
 Then, choosing a step time that is a multiple of this value would imply bad results on the estimation of the regime.

 At the opposite, in Figure \ref{fig:evol_module}, the amplitude of the oscillations seems to be maximal when $\delta = l\log(2)/\alpha + \log(2)/(2\alpha)$, where $l\in\mathbb{N}$.
-Then, it is better to take a time step as closed as possible of these values when we detect the regime.
-By default, we take the minimal step that satisfy this condition, that is
+Then, it is better to take a time step as close as possible of these values when we detect the regime.
+By default, we take the minimal step that satisfy this condition, which is

 We take the minimal step because the error of the estimation of $e^{\alpha\delta}$ increases when $\delta$ increase, as observed in Figure \ref{fig:illustration_estimation_exponential_alpha}.